Writer Beware logo

 Incredibly, while released on bail, the Titsworths set up yet another fee-charging agency–At Your Service Literary Agency, this time with a New Mexico address–but once again, didn’t bother to change their intake materials.
 This led very shortly to exposure by Writer Beware and Preditors & Editors.

-In December 2004, the Titsworths were indicted by a grand jury in Tom Green County, TX.
-After several delays, a judgment was handed down on April 25, 2006.
-In exchange for pleas of guilty to one count of theft under $100,000, the Titsworths were spared prison time, receiving a sentence of ten years’ probation each and an order to pay restitution of $159,320.62.
-In addition, each will pay a $60 per month Community Supervision fee; and the proceeds of a pending civil lawsuit against them will also be applied to restitution.
+In December 2004, the Titsworths were indicted by a grand jury in Tom Green County, Texas.
+In April 2006, after several delays, a judgment was handed down: in exchange for pleas of guilty to one count of theft under $100,000, the Titsworths were spared prison time, receiving a sentence of ten years’ probation each and an order to pay restitution of $159,320.62.

 Unfortunately, the story doesn’t quite end here.
 On the heels of the Titsworths’ arrest, a former employee, Leann Murphy, established her own fee-charging agency, Desert Rose Literary Agency.
-The San Angelo police recently arrested Ms. Murphy.
-For more information, see this alert.
+The San Angelo police arrested Ms. Murphy in 2008.

 Martha Ivery, a.k.a.
 Kelly O’Donnell / Press-Tige Publishing